Howielyn/ftp-hybrid-template/README.md

-FTP Hybrid Server - MINA + FTP Engine Core (Template)
+# FTP Hybrid Server Template (MINA + FTP Engine Core)

-This repository is a starter GitHub template for an Android-compatible hybrid FTP server that combines:
+This is a **starter template** for an Android-compatible hybrid FTP server:

-MINA (networking layer) — intended to be used via an external dependency or replaced with a real MINA artifact
+- **MINA**: networking layer (replace `mina-shim` with real MINA for production)

-FTP Engine Core (Apache 2.0–friendly Android FTP engine: filesystem, commands, SAF/perms, user management)
+- **FTP Engine Core**: Apache 2.0–friendly FTP engine (filesystem, commands, SAF, user management)

-Glue module that wires MINA networking to FTP Engine Core command processing
+- **Glue module**: connects MINA networking to FTP Engine Core commands

-> ⚠️ This is a template scaffold.
-It contains simplified/shim implementations (mina-shim) so you can build and experiment locally.
-Replace mina-shim with the real MINA dependency or your Android-patched MINA jar/aar when ready.

----

-How to use
+## Usage

-1. Clone this repo to your machine.
+1. Clone this repository.

-2. Replace mina-shim module with a real MINA dependency (or produce an Android-compatible MINA AAR/JAR and add it as a module or dependency).
+2. Replace `mina-shim` with a real MINA dependency or Android-patched MINA JAR/AAR.

-You can keep the same class names for easy swap.

-3. Implement or refine the FTP Engine Core classes (FtpFileSystem, FtpCommandProcessor, FtpUserManager) to match your needs (SAF / external storage).
+3. Customize `FTP Engine Core` classes (`FtpFileSystem`, `FtpCommandProcessor`, `FtpUserManager`) for your needs.

-4. Build the sample-app with Android Studio and run on device/emulator (note: real external storage access requires proper Android permissions).
+4. Build `sample-app` in Android Studio and run on a device or emulator.

-5. Start the FTP service from the sample app to accept FTP connections.
+5. Start the FTP service to accept connections (default port: 2121).

----

-Quick notes

-The sample FtpEngineHybrid starts the hybrid server bound to port 2121 by default.

-This template intentionally avoids complex MINA internals and SSL/FTPS.
-Add SSL support carefully for Android.

-See ftp-hybrid-server/src/main/java/com/example/ftphybrid/FtpEngineHybrid.java for the precise glue code.
+## Notes

+- This is a template scaffold with simplified implementations.
+- SSL/FTPS is **not included** — add carefully if needed.
+- Ensure proper Android permissions for storage access.